oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

 Learn how to:

-- Use Graph Studio notebooks to query a LLM
+- Use Graph Studio notebooks to query a LLM and run vector search
-- Use Graph Studio notebooks with SQL and PGQL paragraphs to create, query, analyze, and visualize a graph
+- Use Graph Studio notebooks with SQL and PGQL paragraphs to create, query, analyze, and visualize a graph, and integrate with vector search

 ### Prerequisites

-- Earlier labs of this workshop.
-That is, the graph user exists, you have logged into Graph Studio, and imported the notebook
+- You have logged into Graph Studio, and imported the notebook

 ## Task 1: Explore the data available in the database